ku-fpg/fpg-web/site/software.md

 We build tools and libraries, typically written in Haskell, to explore and validate our ideas.
-The main research challenge we are addressing is improving the high assurance narrative for functional languages.
-We release our tools open source, under a BSD license, use git for version control, and github for external contributions.
+The main research challenge we are addressing is improving the high-assurance narrative for functional languages.
+We release our tools open source, under a BSD license, use GIT for version control, and GitHub for external contributions.

 </div>